-IdenTrust will authenticate the Subscriber by using the identity proofing processes required for the corresponding Certificate in the table in section 3.2.
+IdenTrust will authenticate the Subscriber by using the identity proofing processes required for the corresponding Certificate in Table 5 of section 3.2.
 Once the Subscriber is authenticated, IdenTrust will then follow the TrustID Certificate Issuance process described in section 4.3.